-The Office of Faculty Affairs (OFA) is overseen by Dr. Bernard J. Costello, Associate Dean for Faculty Affairs, to work with faculty to assist in their career development and teaching.
+The Office of Faculty Affairs (OFA) is overseen by Dr. Marnie Oakley, Senior Associate Dean for Clinical & Faculty Affairs, to work with faculty to assist in their career development and teaching.
 This includes instructional technology training and support, mentoring and research; and overseeing the IT infrastructure and Electronic Health Record System of the school.
 Services include, but are not limited to, administrative support for faculty appointments, promotions, and tenure committees; administrative support for searches, contracts and appointment letters; developing faculty policies; handling grievances; mentoring and career advice for faculty; overseeing the annual faculty evaluation process; training in evidence-based teaching; supporting the credentialing process of faculty, staff and students; and identifying faculty for training and leadership opportunities.

 The Faculty Affairs Advisory Committee (FAAC) was created in 2013 to contribute to all important initiative of the OFA.
 The membership of the committee reflects the school’s diverse faculty and allows the Associate Dean for Faculty Affairs to utilize the expertise of faculty with different perspectives and backgrounds.
 Policies, procedures proposals, plans and strategic documents are regularly sent to the committee members for input and comments.

 The Faculty Development Committee makes recommendations to the dean on matters relating to faculty development.
 The committee acts as a liaison between the faculty and the administration in matters related to faculty development, and presents informational programs to enhance the development of faculty.
 Committee members work with other University offices that promote faculty development and assist in staff development programming.

 Dr. Zsuzsa Horvath, Chair; Director, Faculty Affairs